heyodai/cs5530-project/README.md

 ## Dataset

-The training dataset is a collection of news articles from the CNN/Daily Mail dataset.
-The dataset contains 287,113 articles, each of which has a text content and a summary.
+The training dataset is a collection of news articles from 3 separate datasets (XSum, CNN/Daily Mail, Multi-News).
+The dataset contains 870,521 articles, each of which has a text content and a summary.
 The text content is the full article, and the summary is a short version of the article that summarizes the main points.

 The dataset is available [on Kaggle](https://www.kaggle.com/datasets/sbhatti/news-summarization) and is licensed under a [CC0: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/) license.
 The dataset is also available on the [Hugging Face Datasets](https://huggingface.co/datasets/cnn_dailymail) library.